eregs/regulations-core/README.md

 The ```BACKENDS``` setting (as described above) must be a dictionary of the appropriate model names ('regulations', 'layers', etc.) to the associated backend class.
-Backends can be mixed and match, though I can't think of a good use case for that desire.
+Backends can be mixed and matched, though I can't think of a good use case for that desire.

 All standard Django and haystack settings are also available; you will